propelling-coding/Void-gaming-tutorial/README.md

 # Driver installation

-For anybody who has an Nvidia 16 series or newer card, install the following packages: nvidia, nvidia-dkms, nvidia-libs and nvidia-libs-32bit.
+For anybody who has an Nvidia 16 series or newer card, install the following packages: **nvidia**, **nvidia-dkms**, **nvidia-libs** and **nvidia-libs-32bit**.
 The nvidia package will provide you with useful utilities such as nvidia-smi, and is essential for the driver to function.
 Nvidia-dkms will allow the nvidia driver to be built up against your kernel whenever it updates.
 Whilst this building can take a little time, it makes it much easier to update the system, and therefore I highly recommend it.
 The nvidia-libs package will provide OpenGL and Vulkan libraries, and is once again essential for the driver.
 Finally, nvidia-libs-32bit is the 32bit version, which is a requirement for 32bit applications (most games are 32bit).